Backups in Managed Service for PostgreSQL

 .
 Each cluster has its own encryption keys. -

 The total backup size is defined as the sum of the data copy size and the WAL size.
-The WAL size depends on the number of changes and can be comparable to the size of the data copy.
+The WAL size depends on the number of changes and can exceed the size of the data copy.
 You can get both values from the backup list.

 -